robwolff3/borked.io/_posts/2019-02-13-docker-in-your-homelab.md

 ## Helpful Commands - Docker Compose

+Below I use the bash commands `docker` and `docker-compose` interchangeably.
+Some tasks both commands can do, other tasks one or the other can only do. `docker-compose` can be especially finicky because quite a few commands you must be in the same directory of the compose file to execute.
+When in doubt refer to the Docker documentation.

 These are the commands I use the most to administer my Docker environment.
 Using the service HomeAssistant as an example:

 ### The Basics